shageenthsandrakumar/Project-Euler/problem_009/README.md

 **Conclusion:** All three possible parity combinations result in an even perimeter.
 Therefore, any Pythagorean triple must have an even perimeter.

-This is why both solutions check `if P % 2 != 0` at the beginning to immediately reject odd perimeters.
+This is why both solutions check `if P%2` at the beginning to immediately reject odd perimeters.

 ---